margo-py/ftw-instacart-dataset-grp3/README.md

             else 'unknown'
         end as day_name,
         cast(order_hour_of_day as integer) as order_hour_of_day,
-        case
-            when order_hour_of_day between 0 and 5 then 'late night'
-            when order_hour_of_day between 6 and 11 then 'morning'
-            when order_hour_of_day between 12 and 17 then 'afternoon'
-            when order_hour_of_day between 18 and 21 then 'evening'
-            else 'late night'
-        end as time_of_day,

         case when order_dow in (0, 6) then 1 else 0 end as is_weekend
     from (
         select distinct